sampotts/plyr/readme.md

 ## API

 #### Fetching the plyr instance
-A `plyr` object is added to any element that Plyr is initialised on.
+A `plyr` object is added to any element that Plyr is initialized on.
 You can then control the player by accessing methods in the `plyr` object.

 There are two ways to access the instance, firstly you re-query the element container you used for setup (e.g. `.js-plyr`) like so: